FlyteWizard/yyjtech-logo-challenge/README.md

 You can view all logos in the #yyjtechlogo channel.

-A google drive folder will be posted here shortly of all the official submissions.
+You can view all official submissions [HERE](https://drive.google.com/drive/folders/0B4cFIaIGrm38VWpNRWdkVVpncGM?usp=sharing).

 ## Voting